Sciguy324/QuantumSimulator/README.md

 This package contains tools for running a finite-difference method simulation of the Schrödinger equation.
 Written for Advanced Quantum Mechanics in Spring 2023.

-Examples for using the simulator can be found in the `Simulator` folder.
+Examples for using the simulator can be found in the `Examples` folder.

 # Requirements